finos/compliant-financial-infrastructure/README.md

 In addition to technology-specific automated tests and scans in the code repository, our community believes that it is essential to provide the tools necessary to ensure that infrastructure is compliant after it has been deployed into an environment.

-In some cases, full compliance may only be possible (or preferrable) when deployed behind a firewall or with other similar contexts not reflected by the IaC code.
+In some cases, full compliance may only be possible (or preferable) when deployed behind a firewall or with other similar contexts not reflected by the IaC code.
 In these cases, only post-deployment validation will provide confidence that a deployment is actually prod-ready.

 To organize and facilitate these tests, our community uses the (Probr)[http://github.com/probr] test harness to create tests for each service.